 Backstopping involves leaving a ball close to the hole while another player attempts to chip onto the green.
 Then, if the chipped ball hits the ball near the hole, it has been “backstopped” by slowing its momentum.
 The player whose ball was hit gets to replace the ball at its original location, while the second golfer who chipped the ball gets to play it where it lies.
 Thus the player who left their ball near the hole receives no punishment while the chipping player gets to enjoy an easier putt.

 Is Backstopping Against the Rules?

-Yes and no. According to Rule 22-1 of the official Rules of Gold, “if the Committee determines that competitors have agreed not to lift a ball that might assist any competitor, they are disqualified.”
+Yes and no. According to Rule 22-1 of the official Rules of Golf, “if the Committee determines that competitors have agreed not to lift a ball that might assist any competitor, they are disqualified.”
 This seems pretty cut and dried, but the problem is that leaving your ball unmarked near the hole isn’t against the rules -- leaving your ball unlifted to assist a competitor is.
-The problem is how do you prove that competitors have colluded rather than just been lazy to mark and lift their ball?
+The problem is how do you prove that competitors have colluded rather than just been too lazy to mark and lift their ball?
 This leads to very few, if any, backstopping penalties being handed out.

 Is it a Problem?